Invadermonky/ExpandedEvents/README.md

 ### Added Events
 - **UpdateFoodStatsEvent:** Fired whenever the player's food stats are updated.
 Can be used to cancel natural healing or reduce passive saturation drain.
 - **LivingSprintStartEvent:** Fired whenever a living entity starts sprinting.
-Can be canceled.
+Can be cancelled.
 - **LivingSprintStopEvent:** Fired whenever a living entity stops sprinting.
-Event listener only.
+Can be cancelled